Forex Trading Ireland

 Leverage in Forex

 Leverage in forex trading is a useful financial tool.
 It allows traders to gain greater exposure to market movements than they could otherwise afford.
-So, this means a trader can enter a position worth $30,000 with just $1,000 in their account, with a 30:1 leverage ratio.
+For instance, a trader can enter a position worth $100,000 with just $1,000 in their account, with a 100:1 leverage ratio.

 The leverage amount is provided by the forex broker.
-Consider it as a loan, which can help you to increase your gains with little price increments.
-However, also remember that leverage magnifies your losses too, if prices move in the wrong direction.
-This is why it is important to put in place robust risk management strategies while trading.
+Consider it as your investment’s multiplier, which can help you increase your gains with little price increments.
+However, also remember that leverage magnifies your losses too if prices move in the wrong direction.
+This is why it is essential to put in place robust risk management strategies while trading.

 This is also called deposit margin.
 When the amount drops below the minimum level, your broker will issue a margin call.
 This means that you need to deposit funds to keep your positions open.
-Otherwise, the broker may close your positions.
+Otherwise, the broker may close your positions and terminate the concerned trades.

 A 30:1 leverage ratio means a minimum margin requirement of 1/50 or 2% of the total trade value from you.
 Similarly, a 30:1 leverage ratio means that you need to deposit at least 1% of the total value of your trade in your margin account.